FormidableLabs/react-fast-compare/README.md

 ## Do I Need `shouldComponentUpdate`?

-> What's faster than a really fast deep comparion?
+> What's faster than a really fast deep comparison?
 No deep comparison at all.

 —This Readme